-OT 531 Overview of Occupational Therapy Practice (COTAs)(3)#

-OT 532 Kinesiology in Occupational Therapy Practice (6)#
+OT 521 Introduction to Occupational Therapy Practice (3)# OT 532 Kinesiology in Occupational Therapy Practice (6)#

 May only be taken after all other prerequisites are completed and the student has been officially accepted into the Graduate Occupational Therapy Program.
 Courses are only offered during the summer trimester before the fall start of the professional course sequence.